athphane/userbot/README.md

 * The people at [MyPaperPlane](https://github.com/MyPaperPlane) for their [Telegram-UserBot](https://github.com/MyPaperPlane/Telegram-UserBot)
 that gave a ton of ideas on how and what modules to include in this userbot.
 * [Baivaru](https://github.com/baivaru) for the ton of help that got me this far into making this repo.

+---
+Made with love from the Maldives <3